 You can’t start wholesale dealing before you get confirmation in writing that your authorisation has been granted.

-You need to pay a fee for the application of your WDA and for your initial site inspection.
+You need to pay a fee for the application for your WDA and for your initial site inspection.

 You’ll also have ongoing annual and inspection fees.

 The application and annual fees are not refundable or transferable.

 You should qualify for a fee reduction if your annual turnover is less than £35,000 or you only deal in any of the following:

 medicines classified as Authorised Veterinary Medicines-General Sales List (AVM-GSL)

 products covered by the exemption for small pet animals